What are the different types of user roles?

 The Recording Secretary is the person that is responsible for taking minutes.
 The recording secretary plays a critical role on a board of directors.
 This individual is responsible for preparing meeting agendas, drafting meeting minutes and making the final changes before approving the minutes.

-Officers are non-voting members of the board of directors of the organization.
-Directors are voting members of the board.
+Officers are usually appointed members of the board of directors of the organization.
+Officers are non-voting members of the board.

 Managers include property managers, executive directors, CEOS, and others who work very closely with the board of directors but are not a member of the board.
 Managers do not vote.
 Managers work very closely with the board of directors and have access to the records of the organization.
 They attend board meetings and can be assigned actions.